Scorpions (band): 50th anniversary and Return to Forever (2015–2017)

-Rock Believer (2018–present)
+Rock Believer and possible follow-up album (2018–present)

 In an August 2018 interview with Digital Journal, Scorpions guitarist Rudolf Schenker stated that the band was open to the idea of recording a follow-up to Return to Forever.
 He explained: "We are still waiting for a moment for inspiration to do another album, like Judas Priest and Metallica did.
 You have to wait until the time is right."
 Klaus Meine hinted in May 2019 that "there might be a new album out in 2020."

 On 28 April 2020, Scorpions released (on their YouTube channel) a new (2-minute 16-second short) song entitled "Sign of Hope", inspired by the COVID-19 pandemic.

 On 25 July 2020, Scorpions entered Peppermint Park Studios in Hanover to resume working on their nineteenth studio album.
 The album's initial sessions, which were supposed to take place in Los Angeles, were done remotely, with producer Greg Fidelman participating via Zoom; however, drummer Mikkey Dee confirmed in a March 2021 interview with Robb Flynn of Machine Head that the band had to abandon their plans to work with Fidelman, due to the COVID-19 pandemic.
 Progress on the album had continued to be slow by August 2021, when Scorpions posted a video on Facebook from the studio where they rehearsed a new song (possibly titled "Seventh Sun") for an upcoming tour.